 In my search for the “perfect off grid property” I realized after a while that “perfect” was subjective, and “practical” was objectively much smarter.

-Buying practically supports sustainable living, and renewable energy.
+Buying practically supports sustainable living and renewable energy.
 Keeping practicality in mind instead of aesthetics or price will help narrow the search considerably, and it’s probably worth a little more money for practical reasons.

-If you’re off grid, that means you’re disconnected from the electricity grid, which means you’ll be producing your own electrical power either with wind turbines or solar panels or a combination of the two into a single off grid power system.
-You will have to pick a location that is conducive to you wants and needs.
+If you’re off grid, you’re disconnected from the electricity grid, which means you’ll be producing your own electrical power either with wind turbines or solar panels, or a combination of the two into a single off grid power system.
+You will have to pick a location that is conducive to your wants and needs.

-Your ideal property might be different than the next persons, but if you’re going to be generating your own power, you’ll need plenty of Sun, and wind.
+Your ideal property might be different than the next person’s, but if you’re going to be generating your own power, you’ll need plenty of sun and wind.

 Here’s an example of the climate information from City-Data.com.

 Large metropolitan areas tend to have more restrictions than rural areas.
-This is not always true, but is a general rule to go by.
+This is not always true but is a general rule to go by.
 Some locations in the Western United States are more open to things, while other areas are not.

-This poses a problem because then there are not only restrictions on types of homes and zoning (what you are able to do on the property) there could also be Home Owners Associations which could require strict adherence to their rules of their community.
+This poses a problem because then there are not only restrictions on types of homes and zoning (what you are able to do on the property), there could also be Home Owners Associations which could require strict adherence to the rules of their community.

 Ideally, you’ll want to choose a property that is free from as many restrictions as possible.

 Hopefully, you can negotiate with them, and if not that means a court date.
-If you’ve got money you could try to buy some of their land to create your own road for access to your property, but it’s simply not worth the hassle UNLESS it’s a property that’s fantastically wonderful and the perfect location.
+If you’ve got the money you could try to buy some of their land to create your own road for access to your property, but it’s simply not worth the hassle UNLESS it’s a property that’s fantastically wonderful and the perfect location.

 Second is credit.
-Many people, do not have sufficient credit to get a traditional mortgage without paying a higher interest rate if they’re even able to qualify in the first place.
+Many people do not have sufficient credit to get a traditional mortgage without paying a higher interest rate if they’re even able to qualify in the first place.
 Credit is debt.
 Period.
-And part of the reason of going off grid is to become debt free.
+And part of the reason for going off grid is to become debt-free.

 Who would you rather be indebted to?
 The landowner or the bank?

 If you don’t feel comfortable negotiating yourself, get a buyer’s agent.
 They will act on your behalf whereas a real estate agent is hired by the seller to sell the property.
 Their interests lie in getting the seller’s property sold to make their commission.
 If you’re more comfortable going the traditional route, then find a real estate agent that will help you negotiate the best deal possible.

 Lets face it, without the land you can’t go off grid.
 And to get the perfect property you will have to do your homework.
-Hopefully you have done enough research to know what your property is worth, and you can make an informed offer.
+Hopefully, you have done enough research to know what your property is worth, and you can make an informed offer.